mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Servers-and-Services/MySQL/index.md

 ## Servers and Services > MySQL

 The MySQL database server is a popular database used on production servers.
 An installation of MySQL is installed on your computer by MAMP PRO.
 Your MAMP PRO MySQL database data is located in `C:\Users\Public\Documents\Appsolute\MAMPPRO\db\`.
+To connect to your MySQL database in MAMP PRO you must use TCP/IP (network) connections.

 ![MAMP](/en/MAMP-PRO-Windows/Servers-and-Services/MySQL/MySQL.png)